 Melt honey on low heat on the stovetop.
 Mine is lovely local raw honey, so I try to keep the heat as low as possible so as to keep all the beneficial enzymes and such.
 Add coconut oil, melt all together.

 Add flaked coconut and stir.
 Ignore the fact that the measuring cup is sitting on a burner in this photo.
-And for heaven’s sake, DON’T put things on the burner absentmindedly when it may be hot (not that I ever do that, ahem.
-Seriously, I didn’t – *this* time…)
+And for heaven’s sake, DON’T put things on the burner absentmindedly when it may be hot.

 Add salt and vanilla extract.
 Stir.

 Ask your cute little (but dang, he’s getting so big!) helper to pour in the almond meal.
-By the way, I asked a friend to bring me some almond meal back from a Trader Joe’s in the US.
-It’s like eleven billion times cheaper there.
+By the way, I asked a friend to bring me some almond meal back from a Trader Joe’s in the U.S. It’s like eleventy billion times cheaper there.
 If you nearly die of shock when you see that it’s like $16 for a wee little bag of it here in Canada, you can probably just use unsweetened finely ground coconut instead.
 I haven’t tried it, but I don’t see why it wouldn’t work.